tjroeder/relational_rails/README.md

 `$ cd relational_rails`

 3. Install required Gems utilizing Bundler: <br>
-In terminal, use Bundler to install any missing Gems.
-If Bundler is not installed first run the following command.
+In terminal, use Bundler to install any missing Gems.<br> If Bundler is not installed, first run the following command.

 `$ gem install bundler`

-If Bundler is already installed or after it has been installed, then run the following command.
+If Bundler is already installed or after it has been installed, run the following command.

 `$ bundle install`